mircealungu/mircea/thoughtstream.md

 **May 27**

 You must accept reality.
 You have to dance with the reality.
 You have to improvise with it.
-Yes-and it.
+You have to *yes-and* reality.
+Otherwise, it will slap you in the face.
+And it's got a heavy hand.

+**

+Programming as a hero's journey: fighting and encapsulating complexity monsters into their own little boxes.

 **May 23**